 Physiotherapy professionals have expertise that can help resolve Canada’s healthcare crisis, but variations in their permitted scopes of practice across Canada reduce their ability to help patients in need.
 The CPA is proposing practical solutions that would enhance patient care and alleviate the strain on Canada’s healthcare system:

-• Include foot orthoses for patients with diabetes through the government’s pharmacare plan in the Diabetes Device Fund.
+• Include foot orthoses prescribed by physiotherapists for patients with diabetes through the government’s pharmacare plan in the Diabetes Device Fund.
 This inclusion not only improves patient quality of life but also significantly reduces healthcare spending.

 • Empower physiotherapists in all jurisdictions with diagnostic imaging authority, which would reduce wait times, ensure quicker initiation of treatment, support earlier diagnosis and intervention, and improve patient care.